Mizan-Chowdhury/the-moments-2/Readme.md

 Click here for the private repo: [https://the-moments-8ffec.web.app/](https://the-moments-8ffec.web.app/)

 ## Some Features of my project
-* I have created a donation event related website.
+* I have created a social event related website.
 My website homepage has a navbar, banner, footer and some important sections.
 I made the navbar sticky.

 * Clicking on the specific button will take the user in another service route.
 Each route should display detailed information of the service.